 \section{More Comparisons with Other Datasets}

-Tab \ref{tab:dataset-summary} features several prominent image synthesis benchmarks.
-Certain benchmarks focus on single-category image datasets for unconditional image synthesis evaluation, such face datasets like CelebA \cite{liu2015deep} and FFHQ \cite{stylegan} (human faces) and MetFaces \cite{karras2020training} (face artworks).
-There are also multi-class datasets like STL-10 \cite{coates2011analysis} and ImageNet \cite{deng2009imagenet}, but these datasets predominantly consist of photographic images with a limited representation of artwork.
-ArtBench-10 \cite{liao2022artbench} is primarily composed of artwork, however, with only 10 classes, it heavily skews toward artwork of North American, European, and East Asian origin and fails to encompass digital and modern art.
-TWIGMA \cite{chen2024twigma} present AI-generated art datasets, but suffer from a lack of model diversity and original generation prompts and a significantly smaller volume of images.
+Table \ref{tab:dataset-summary} features several prominent image synthesis benchmarks.
+Certain benchmarks focus on single-category image datasets for unconditional image synthesis evaluation, such as face datasets like CelebA \cite{liu2015deep} and FFHQ \cite{stylegan} (human faces) and MetFaces \cite{karras2020training} (face artworks).
+There are also multi-class datasets like STL-10 \cite{coates2011analysis} and ImageNet \cite{deng2009imagenet}, but these datasets predominantly consist of photographic images with a limited artwork representation.
+ArtBench-10 \cite{liao2022artbench} is primarily composed of artwork.
+However, with only ten classes, it heavily skews toward artwork of North American, European, and East Asian origin and fails to encompass digital and modern art.
+TWIGMA \cite{chen2024twigma} presents an AI-generated art dataset but suffers from a lack of original generation prompts and a significantly smaller volume of images.
 The main distinction between our dataset and other AI-generated datasets of similar scale, such as DiffusionDB \cite{wang2022diffusiondb}, lies in the duration over which images were generated.
 While DiffusionDB covers images generated during a 12-day period in August 2022, \texttt{STYLEBREEDER} extends across a much longer time frame, spanning 18 months from July 2022 to May 2024.
 This extensive duration provides a significant advantage for in-depth studies into the evolution and dynamics of visual trends, artistic styles, and thematic content.
 By covering a broader range of temporal variations, our dataset allows for a more detailed analysis of how generative models respond to changing cultural or seasonal influences over time.